neurobagel/documentation/docs/user_guide/maintaining.md

     ```bash
     docker compose up -d
     ```

+!!! tip "For production deployments, you must specify the recipe filename"

+    To relaunch services for a production [`node`](production_deployment.md#node) deployment, you must provide the production Docker Compose recipe filename explicitly using the `-f` option:

+    ```bash
+    docker compose -f docker-compose.prod.yml up -d
+    ```

 Here are some other common scenarios where you might need to update the data in your graph: